How Does the Stock Market Work?

 If you decide to invest in alternative markets, such as Pink Sheets, “Over the Counter” (OTC), or even specific derivative markets like CFD’s, the operators of those markets may have a conflict of interest.

-Sometimes they directly need to take the opposite side of your trade and can, therefore, manipulate the Bid & Ask prices according.
+Sometimes they directly need to take the opposite side of your trade and can, therefore, manipulate the Bid & Ask prices accordingly.
 A high-quality mature company will have a Risk Mitigation department to try to resolve and avoid any conflicts.

 I hope this has given you an insight into how the stock market works from inside Wall Street.